Skip to main content

 The Pathophysiology of Low Testosterone

-Low testosterone contributes to through several interconnected pathways.
+Low testosterone contributes to cardiovascular risk through several interconnected pathways.
 One of the most significant is its relationship with insulin resistance.
 Testosterone helps improve insulin sensitivity, meaning the body’s cells can more effectively use glucose for energy.
 When testosterone levels fall, insulin resistance can increase, forcing the pancreas to produce more insulin to manage blood sugar.

 This state, known as hyperinsulinemia, is a direct driver of endothelial dysfunction, inflammation, and unfavorable lipid profiles ∞ all core components of atherosclerosis.
 Furthermore, testosterone has direct anti-inflammatory effects within the blood vessel walls and promotes vasodilation.
 Its absence allows for a more pro-inflammatory state and reduced vascular reactivity.